MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ![DietPi-Sync screenshot](assets/images/dietpi-sync.jpg)

 Example: If you want to duplicate (sync) the data on your external USB HDD to another location, you simply select the USB HDD as the source, then, select a target location.
-The target location can be anything from a networked samba fileserver, or even an FTP server.
+The target location can be anything from a networked samba file server, or even an FTP server.
 Each sync includes a leading dry run, after which you can check the expected result before deciding if you want to continue with the actual sync.

 ## Misc tools